mathbruyen/nodejsconfit2014/text.md

 ## How to

+The idea here is to record on the server the list of changes and associate them to edit timestamp in an ordered log.
+On the client on needs to store the last synchronization timestamp.
+Upon connection the client requests all modified entities since the last checkpoint and the last safe checkpoint.

 ## Version identifier

 Even though we generally speak of numeric timestamps because it looks easy to deal with.
 What is important there is having: